karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > NFW mass profile.
 It would be good to remind the reader of some of the
 > key element in D13.

-The description of how the gravitational attraction was evaluated at fixed grid points of the NFW halos were added in section 3, the end of the first paragraph.
+We agree that we should provide the details of the simulation but the original paper did not describe the setup more than having two NFW profiles for evaluating the gravitational force.
+After going through the code base, we have added The description of how the gravitational attraction was evaluated at fixed grid points of each of the two analytic NFW halo profiles (10000 grid points each) in section 3, at the end of the first paragraph.

 > Are the galaxies introduces as test particles in the simulations?
 It
 > seems not, but would this be a way to better model and possibly